joshuboi77/Karasu/README.md

 ## Idempotency

-Crow is designed to be idempotent:
+Karasu is designed to be idempotent:
 - Won't overwrite existing configuration
 - Only adds missing pieces
 - Safe to run multiple times
 - Merges new sections into existing files

-You can run `crow` multiple times on the same project without fear of breaking existing configurations.
+You can run `karasu` multiple times on the same project without fear of breaking existing configurations.

 ## Contributing